 Fall Colour Report

-During the past 35+ years, the earliest Sugar Maple peak recorded was September 15, 1982 and the latest October 9, 1996.
+During the past 35+ years, the earliest Sugar Maple peak colour recorded was September 15 (1982) and the latest October 9 (1996).
 The average peak of the Sugar Maple canopy in the western portion of the Highway 60 Corridor is September 27.
-This year's peak of the Sugar Maple canopy was September 23, 2013.
-Learn more about the history of Algonquin's fall colour peak.
+Last year's peak of the Sugar Maple canopy was September 23, 2013.
+See the Average Date of Peak Fall Colours in Algonquin Park graph to the right.

 Algonquin Park's fall colour change occurs earlier than most other locations in south-central Ontario because of the Park's higher elevation and shorter growing season.

 |Fall Colour Images on Facebook - 2013 & 2012|

 - Autumn Day Use Guide - EN, FR, DE, ZH, JA, KO

 - Highway 60 Corridor